 | Long trip | 10 GB | 30 days | Extensive route or remote work |

-Compared to the cost of international roaming from Spanish operators, a local eSIM is much cheaper and, above all, has a fixed price: you know what you're paying before you travel and there are no hidden charges per MB.
+Compared to the cost of data roaming from Spanish operators, a local eSIM is much cheaper and, above all, has a fixed price: you know what you're paying before you travel and there are no hidden MB charges.

 How to activate your eSIM step by step

 Activating the eSIM takes about a minute.
-The ideal is to install it at home, with Wi-Fi, and only turn on data upon landing in Russia.
-The summarized process is as follows:
+Ideally, you should install it at home, with Wi-Fi, and only turn on data when you land in Russia.
+The summarized process is this:

-- Purchase the plan and instantly receive the QR code via email.
+- Purchase the plan and receive the QR code by email instantly.

 - With Wi-Fi, go to Settings > Mobile Data > Add eSIM and scan the QR.